INT2012 Global Justice

 - What is the difference between a migrant and a refugee, and is it morally relevant?

-- Should climate refugees be recognized as a separate category - and do some states have more responsibility for receiving these than others?
+- Should climate refugees be recognized as a separate category - and do certain states bear greater responsibility for receiving these?

 Learning Outcome